2026-2028 Catalog

 Research Involving Special Conditions

 Research that involves the use of human subjects, vertebrate animals, hazardous materials, or information and materials subject to export-control regulations requires special campus review before the study begins.
-If your research involves any of these special conditions, check with your Graduate Coordinator and Graduate Education for procedures.
+If your research involves any of these special conditions, check with your Graduate Coordinator, Thesis Advisor, and the Office of Research for procedures.

 Grades/Repeats